-Tryouts will be held this Saturday, September 29th beginning at 8 AM and will take place at Firefighter’s Field (opposite the Tram).
-All participants are required to wear shorts, t-shirts, sneakers, long socks and bring a bottle of water.
+Tryouts will be held Saturday, September 21st beginning at 8:30 AM and will take place at Firefighter’s Field (opposite the Tram).
+All participants are required to wear shorts, t-shirts, sneakers/rubber soccer cleats and long socks.
+It's advisable to bring a bottle of water.
 Depending on the age-group, tryouts will be one hour to 90 minutes.
 This will be an opportunity for participants to be assessed by skilled coaches, who will then rank and place participants on a team.
 Please note that, in some cases, a participant may be bumped up to the next age group because of his/her skill level.
 Teams will be balanced, providing for fairness and competitive fun.
 Requests for children to be placed on a particular team will not be granted.

-Your coach will expect participants to be prepared to practice, which means being ready to work and to have fun!
+Coaches will expect participants to be prepared to practice, which means being ready to work and to have fun!
 Be sure that your child has on sneakers and shin guards (worn under socks at all times.
 Shin guards will not be provided) and a water bottle to each practice.
 We recommend that you label all items.
 Long hair should be tied back and no jewelry (including necklaces, long earrings, watches or hair clips) should be worn.
-Portable restrooms will be available on each field for practice and game days.
+Portable restrooms will be available at field for practice and game days.

 Please be on time to pick your child up from practice.
 This is both a common courtesy and a safety issue.
 If your child is to go home with someone else, then be sure to personally notify your coach prior to the start of practice.
 Sometimes coaches can be delayed.
-Do not leave your child on the practice field until the coaches are there.
+Do not leave your child on the practice field until coaches arrive.

-Game schedules will be posted on the RIOC website (rioc.ny.gov) on Tuesday, October 2nd.
-All players should plan to arrive at the fields at least fifteen minutes before their game begins unless otherwise instructed by their coach.
-Your child should wear his/her team jersey/Bib, shin guards under socks, and sneakers.
+Game schedules will be posted on the RIOC website (rioc.ny.gov) on Tuesday, October 1st.
+All players should plan to arrive at the field at least fifteen minutes before their game begins unless otherwise instructed by their coach.
+Your child should wear his/her t-shirt, team jersey/Bib, shin guards under socks, and sneakers.

 If you will miss (or be late) . . .then be sure to notify your coach as far in advance as possible.
 Soccer is a team sport, and while a perfect attendance record may be nearly impossible, please try to be fair to the rest of your child’s team when planning vacations and other events.